mui/toolpad/examples/graphql/README.md

 ## What's inside

-A Toolpad app that shows how to:
+A Toolpad Studio app that shows how to:

 - call a graphQL API using custom functions
 - use data grid, metric and textField components
-- work with secrets in Toolpad
+- work with secrets in Toolpad Studio

 ## The source